GROMACS Wizard – Step 1: Prepare

 How to choose the solvent structure type

-If the solvent is a 3-, 4-, or 5-site water model then you can choose the corresponding type from the list without the need of providing the corresponding structure file, in this case, the corresponding standard coordinate files shipped with GROMACS will be used.
+If the solvent is a 3-, 4-, or 5-site water model then you can choose the corresponding type from the list without the need to provide the corresponding structure file, in this case, the corresponding standard coordinate files shipped with GROMACS will be used.

 Existing hydrogens